TailorHub-Mad/mentor-places-front/README.md

   npm install --global yarn
   ```

-  If already have yarn installed, make sure is version 4.
+  Once yarn is installed, or you already had it installed, make sure is version 4.
 If not, run:

   ```
   corepack enable